 top of page

 Perimenopause is a medical term describing a stage of metabolic ageing characterised by changes in a woman’s hormone levels, but where menstrual periods have not yet stopped.
-Typically, women will experience symptoms related to these changes.
-Fluctuating levels of the hormones oestrogen, progesterone and testosterone leads to “good and bad” days, with no predictable pattern.
+Typically, women will experience a spectrum of symptoms related to these changes.
+Fluctuating levels of the hormones oestrogen, progesterone and testosterone lead to “good and bad” days, with no predictable pattern.
 This can affect how you feel, how you think and your overall quality of life.

-Perimenopause typically starts in your 40s, but the timing can be highly variable depending on your genetics, medication or surgery.
-If you think you’re experiencing perimenopause before you are 40, you should speak to your doctor.
+Perimenopause typically starts in your 40s, but the timing can be highly variable depending on your genetics, or medication and/or surgery history.
+If you think you’re experiencing perimenopause before 40, you should speak to your doctor.
 Perimenopause can last from 2 to 10 years, but it can be highly variable with average duration from 4 to 8 years.

 It is commonly reported that women feel uncertain about whether these changes are hormonally driven or require further support.
 Understanding perimenopause symptoms and knowing where to access appropriate, evidence-based guidance is an important step in protecting both short- and long-term health.